GabriGua/Panimator/README.md

 *AI helped me with this, how?*<br>
 I used Github Copilot in "ask" mode only, whenever I didn't find a solution online.

 for what?

 - Canvas Rendering (sometimes)
 - Cursor Rendering in Canvas (sometimes)
 - Tools Pixel Size (sometimes)
 - Frame Creation and Selection System (often, I had to re-adapt everything)
+- Frame re-numeration (just the syntax)
 - Debugging (rarely)

+In some occasion used autocomplete just to speed up repetitive tasks.
 ---
 *** This project was made for learning purpuse and will be shipped to Summer Of Making, an [Hack Club](https://hackclub.com/) Event. ***
 ---